Revision Transformers: Instructing Language Models to Change their Values: Experiments

 \paragraph{Feedback.} Our approach builds on user feedback which is often only limited.
 For this purpose, we simulate user feedback in this work.
 Usually, datasets are provided with different splits, one for training, one for validating, and one for testing.
 Since RiT is a non-parametric approach, the training and validation sets are not required for learning.
 Instead, we can use both datasets to simulate user feedback and the test set for evaluation purposes.

-\paragraph{Evaluation of Generated Answers.} Evaluating the quality of natural language generation is challenging and a research area in itself.
-One challenge is that there exists no single best metric for evaluation, and a plethora is provided by current research, each with its individual pros and cons.
-In our experiments, we, therefore, utilize a set of metrics in order to evaluate a model's generated answers.
-First, we use standard NLG scores like BLEU, ROUGE, and METEOR, which are n-gram based.
-Secondly, we compare the cosine similarity of a generated answer to the ground truth in a sentence embedding space.
+\paragraph{Evaluation of Generated Answers.} Evaluating the quality of natural language generation (NLG) is challenging and a research area in itself.
+One challenge is that there exists no single best metric, and a plethora is provided by current research, each with its individual pros and cons.
+We, therefore, utilize a set of metrics in order to broadly evaluate a model's generated answers.
+First, we use standard NLG scores \cite{sai2022Survey} like BLEU, ROUGE, and METEOR, which are n-gram based.
+Secondly, we investigate the cosine similarity in a sentence embedding space\cite{zhang2020bertscore}.
 Lastly, we apply a task-specific metric in the spirit of \cite{delphi_jiang}.
 Specifically, we calculate the binary polarity accuracy score.
 To do so, we apply Jiang et al.'s text-to-class mapping\footnote{\url{https://github.com/liweijiang/delphi}} to approximate the polarity of the generated text.

-\paragraph{Setup.} As said, we use the CNB dataset and show that the basic LM can only unsatisfactorily answer these moral questions.
+\paragraph{Setup.} We use the CNB dataset and show that the basic LM can only unsatisfactorily answer these moral questions.
 In order to teach the model, we keep the LM fixed and simply add an external revision engine.
-For our experiments, we have three different data setups. \textbf{(1)} In our first experiment, we use the train data to fill the revision corpus and evaluate it on the test set. \textbf{(2)} The second experiment depicts a situation where the revision corpus is empty and gradually filled with user feedback, simulated with the validation set. \textbf{(3)} Lastly, we conduct an experiment where we use the previously user-selected data for the revision corpus and extend it with further user feedback, again using the validation set.
+For our experiments, we have three different data setups and evaluate all on the test set (1) In our first approach, we simulate unlimited amount of user feedback and use the whole train data to fill the revision corpus.
+(2) In the second approach, we investigate sparsity in the amount of user feedback.
+Therefore, the revision corpus is empty and gradually filled with user feedback, which depicts the first ``real'' interactive iteration.
+We simulate the user feedback again with training examples that classify the (so far untouched) validation set best.
+(3) Lastly, we apply a second interactive iteration.
+Here, we use the data from (2) for the revision corpus and extend it with further feedback from the validation set.
+The remaining validation examples that could not be classified correctly with the training data are added to the revision corpus.
+For the classification, we employ the polarity accuracy as it is task-specific and models human preferences best.